winvuo/back-to-sorts/README.md

 - Use the Instagram API to show posts from the community.
 - Expand the activity database.
 - Add and improve accessibility.
+- Add user authentication.
+- Integrate a screenshot API to allow users to save a copy of their Back To Sorts list.

 As I continue to learn, the next big step will be to migrate the app to React.